owlthechill/File-Subfolder-Copier/README.md

     python copy_files.py
     ```

-4. Follow the on-screen prompts to provide the list of source files, set the source folder, destination folder, and specify the depth.
+4. Follow the on-screen prompts to provide the list of source files, destination folder, and specify the depth.

 ## Example